-In Italy, Sunglass, has been manufacturing the glass for the giant glass viewing pod.
+In Italy, Sunglass, manufactured the glass for the giant glass viewing pod.

-In Germany more than a thousand high strength steel bolts used to connect the flanges together have been manufactured, along with the drive system.
+In Germany more than a thousand high strength steel bolts used to connect the flanges together were manufactured, along with the drive system.

-In France, Poma has been designing and manufacturing the pod, and in March they hosted a visit from the French president.
+In France, Poma designed and manufactured the pod, and in March they hosted a visit from the French president.

-In the UK, the aluminium cladding for the tower is being manufactured by James & Taylor Ltd. Also in the UK, the restoration works have been taking place for the West Pier toll booths.
+In the UK, the aluminium cladding for the tower was manufactured by James & Taylor Ltd. Also in the UK, the restoration works was taking place for the West Pier tollbooths.

 On 30 May, the first of four concrete pours took place.
 In total 4,070 tonnes of concrete were poured to create the foundation from plants in Shoreham, Burgess Hill and Chichester.
 It was done in stages to control the temperature of the concrete during the curing stage.

-Meanwhile in Setember 2015 in France, the 24 hand-made glass sections of the glass pod were pieced together in a trial assemby to ensure it would fit perfectly before they were shipped to Brighton with the first pieces of the pod arriving in November 2015.
+Meanwhile in September 2015 in France, the 24 hand-made glass sections of the glass pod were pieced together in a trial assembly to ensure it would fit perfectly before they were shipped to Brighton with the first pieces of the pod arriving in November 2015.
 The glass pod was completed in January 2016.

 In November we announced British Airways as our official naming rights sponsor and our name officially changed to British Airways i360 in a five year deal with one this country’s most iconic and respected travel brands.
 BA operates more than 40,000 flights a year from Gatwick airport where it employs 2,500 people.
 This partnership has resulted in the attraction being promoted around the world.